The definitive explanation of the magic behind the theory

 2.What's the deal with the equation A/B = CD?
 How is it that when an "external state" is separated from an "internal state" that an "external process" will blend with an "internal process"?

 Dramatica is a model of relationships.
-As much as the Linear mindset would prefer this relationship to be strictly cause and effect, experience requires something much more comprehensive.
+As much as the Male mindset would prefer this relationship to be strictly cause and effect, experience requires something much more comprehensive.

 When looking at one Method within a quad of Methods, one must appreciate all four at once.
 To isolate one or two to the exclusion of others is to obliterate any utility from the Method.
 When considering the quad of Methods underneath Universe, Past and Present are seen as separate, whereas Progress and Future appear blended.
 You never know where one starts, and the other begins.